RHS Growing Guides

 Sweet potatoes are tropical climbing plants grown for their edible tubers.
 Planted as

-Sweet potatoes produce trailing or climbing stems that easily reach 1.5m (5ft) or more long.
+Sweet potatoes produce trailing or climbing stems that easily reach 1.5m (5ft) or more in length.
 These can be grown vertically up a trellis or wigwam of canes to save ground space, or can be allowed to sprawl.
+The tubers are harvested in early autumn.
+The shoots and leaves can be used like spinach.

 Month by Month